 - Customized payment plans with 0% interest

 - Books, including National Standard Plumbing Code, Stanley Complete Plumbing, Mathematics for Plumbers and Pipefitters, and Modern Plumbing

 - Study Planner App to customize your study plans and keep track of your progress

 - Instructional support from our experienced faculty

-- Access 24/7 to Penn Foster’s online campus, plus immediate membership in the Plumber academic group
+- Access 24/7 to Penn Foster’s online community, plus immediate membership in the Plumber academic group

 - Your personalized online student homepage and learning portal

 - Additional resources such as our online library and career guidance from Career Cruising

 What are the job opportunities for those trained in plumbing?

 There are quite a few opportunities for plumbers: